SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_1-PreLaunch_Preparatory_Content/Module_4-Math_for_Machine_Learning/3_Linear_Transformations_And_Matrices.md

     b = np.array([1, 0, -1])

 The system of equations (hint: look at the determinant of the matrix A using np.linalg.det(A):

-A - You'll see that the determinant (and thus the inverse) does not exist.
+Ans: You'll see that the determinant (and thus the inverse) does not exist.
 This indicates that the system does not have a unique solution.

-Q - What is the reason this system does not have a solution?
+Qn: What is the reason this system does not have a solution?
 You can answer that by computing the rank of the matrix A using np.linalg.matrix_rank(A).

-A - The matrix A squishes the 3d space onto a plane, and the vector b does not lie on that plane.
+Ans: The matrix A squishes the 3d space onto a plane, and the vector b does not lie on that plane.
 The rank of the matrix A comes out to be 2, which implies that the transformation A squishes the 3d space onto a plane (since a plane has two dimensions).
 It happens that the vector b does not lie on that plane, and thus there is no vector x which satisfies this equation.

 # Least Squares Approximation